ahmedbougacha/llvm-project/clang/docs/PointerAuthentication.rst

 - ``discriminator`` - a constant discriminator; must be a constant expression

+- ``options`` - an optional list of authentication behaviour options; must be a string literal

 See `Discriminators`_ for more information about discriminators.

+See :ref:`authentication options<Authentication options>` for more information about options.

 Currently the operands must be constant-evaluable even within templates.
 In the future this restriction may be lifted to allow value-dependent expressions as